Rep. John Napier

 Voting Record

-From Jan 1981 to Dec 1982, Napier missed 67 of 807 roll call votes, which is 8.3%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1981 to Dec 1982, Napier missed 71 of 812 roll call votes, which is 8.7%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 Primary Sources